casper-network/ceps/text/0009-client-api.md

 memory and disk resources.
 It seems like a better solution to offload that to a separate process designed specifically to handle that information.

+* Events sent via the event stream could be filtered by the node rather than by the clients.
+This would be more convenient for clients, but places the corresponding burden on the node.
+It may be that future middleware can filter for clients, but for now it's better to keep the node's responsibilities as minimal as possible.
+This approach also allows clients to create filters as coarse- or fine-grained as they need, rather than having the choice of filters imposed upon them by the node.

 ## Prior art